valedica/twec/README.md

-# twec: Temporal Word Embeddings with a Compass
+# TWEC: Temporal Word Embeddings with a Compass

+Di Carlo, V., Bianchi, F. & Palmonari, M. (2019, January). **Training Temporal Word Embeddings with a Compass**.
+AAAI

 This package contains Python code to build temporal word embeddings with a compass!